 Drugs

 The ASA usually takes a strict line on explicit references to drugs.
 Ads should not condone or encourage drug use.
-Even if an ad does not actively encourage drug use featuring drugs in ads without actively condemning their use is likely to be seen as encouraging apathy towards drugs and as such irresponsible.
+Even if an ad does not actively encourage drug use featuring drugs in ads without actively condemning their use is likely to be seen as encouraging apathy towards drugs and therefore irresponsible.

 See also Drugs.